NKAmapper/highway_merge/README.md

   * Matched highways must have at least 30% length in common (60% for "new").

 * Manual inspection is necessary in JOSM:
   * The method is not perfect, so manual inspection is necessary.
-Please expect a few false positives for "offset".
+Please expect a few false positives, in particular for cycleways since the length of these highways may often differ a lot between OSM and NVDB.
   * OSM highways which are not automatically merged, and need to be replaced or deleted manually
   * OSM highways with certain tags (*turn:lanes*, *destination*, *piste*, *snowmbile*, *railway*, *area*, *mtb*) need manual merging (to avoid loosing information).
   * Paths need to be reconnected to the new highways from NVDB.